atsign-foundation/at_libraries/README.md

 ## What is this for?

-This repository contains three @ Platform libraries for developers building their own @platform applications.
+This repository contains three @ Platform libraries for developers building their own atPlatformapplications.
 (These libraries can also be found on [pub.dev](https://pub.dev/publishers/atsign.org/packages))

 [at_contact](https://pub.dev/packages/at_contact): A contacts library that